jclo/kiwii/README.md

   * npm run build,
   * npm run watch.

 `npm run build` launches a script that bundles all the Javascript files, of your project, in one big file `public/js/wapp.js`.
-This file that is attached to `public/index.html`.
+This file is attached to `public/index.html`.

 `npm run watch`, as its name lets think, launches a script that watches the files of your project.
 If one file is modified, it automatically updates `public/js/wapp.js`.